DeniskaAb/BlenderRizomUVBridge/docs/docs/usage-installation/usage.md

 **Info:** Preserve UVs will automatically be disabled if any autoseams script is selected.
 {: .notice .notice-info}

+### Auto UV

+This enables the automatic UV mapping functionality, while this is checked clicking on export will cause RizomUV to perform the autoseams script you have selected before closing and transferring the UV map to your blender objects.

+**Info:** While Auto UV is enabled the **Edit** button will be unavailable.
+{: .notice .notice-info}

 ### Script

 These are scripts that will be automatically run when RizomUV opens, they automatically place seams and pack a quick UV map.
 I often begin by using one of these scripts then finalize the UV map manually.

-Some of the scripts have user configurable settings that will appear directly underneath the script selection box.
+The scripts have user configurable settings that will appear directly underneath the script selection box.

 **Info:** These scripts will respect the settings that you choose in the **RizomUV Settings** panel, if you select a high number of mutations for example; it will take longer for the script to complete.
-{: .notice .notice-info}

-### Auto UV

-This enables the automatic UV mapping functionality, while this is checked clicking on export will cause RizomUV to perform the autoseams script you have selected before closing and transferring the UV map to your blender objects.

-**Info:** While Auto UV is enabled the **Edit** button will be unavailable.
 {: .notice .notice-info}

 ---